Moreholidays December Bacon Day

 When is Pilgrim Forefather's Day?
 This holiday is always observed on December 21

-Forefather’s Day commemorates the pilgrims landing at Plymouth Rock in 1620.
+Pilgrim Forefather’s Day is today.
+This December 21 holiday commemorates the pilgrims landing at Plymouth Rock on this date in 1620.
 They left for the New World, to escape religious persecution.
 After a late fall start, the Mayflower set sail from England and landed at Plymouth Rock, Massachusetts just before Christmas.
 This holiday is celebrated largely in New England.
 If you are not from New England, chances are you this is the first you have heard of Forefather’s Day.

 How to Celebrate Pilgrim Forefather's Day